charmoniumQ/PROBE/docs/benchmark_suite/README.md

 At that point, the RMSE of the linear regression is about 1.12.
 Assuming the error is iid and normally distributed, we can estimate the standard error of the approximation of the total benchmark by linear regression is about 0.12 (log-space) or $e^{0.12} \approx 1.12$ (real-space).
 Within the sample, 68% of the data falls within one standard error (either multiplied or divided by a factor of 1.12x) and 95% of the data falls within two standard errors (a factor of $e^{2 \cdot 0.12}$ or 1.25x).
-We examine the generated clusters and benchmark subset in @Tbl:members and @Fig:dendrogram.
+We examine the generated clusters and benchmark subset in @Fig:dendrogram and  @Tbl:members.

 \begin{figure*}
 \subcaptionbox{
   Benchmark subset, where color shows resulting clusters.
   The same-color small dots are benchmarks in the same cluster, the ``x'' of that color is their hypothetical benchmark with their average features, and the big dot of that color is the closest actual benchmark to the average of their features.
   A benchmark subset replaces each cluster of small dots with just the single big dot.
+  \label{fig:benchmark-clusters}
 }{
   \includegraphics[width=0.45\textwidth]{generated/pca0.pdf}
-  \label{fig:benchmark-clusters}
 }
 \hspace{0.03\textwidth}%
 \subcaptionbox{
   Benchmark subset, where color shows benchmark class (see \Cref{tbl:implemented-benchmarks}).
   For example, archive-with-gzip and archive-with-bzip2 are two benchmarks of the same type, and therefore color.
   The ``x'' still shows a posteriori cluster centers as in \Cref{fig:benchmark-clusters}.
+  \label{fig:benchmark-groups}
 }{
   \includegraphics[width=0.45\textwidth]{generated/pca1.pdf}
-  \label{fig:benchmark-groups}
 }
 \caption{Benchmarks, clustered agglomeratively into 20 subsets using standardized performance features.
 These axes show only two dimensions of a high-dimensional space.
 We apply PCA \emph{after} computing the clusters, in order to project the data into a 2D plane.}
 \label{fig:benchmark-pca}